zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 must move slowly to stay valid.

 A follow-up A/B then tested the tempting version of that explanation — "so if we remove the caution, PPO will adapt" — and refuted it.
-With the data-collection bug fixed (the full 400 decisions this time) and the trust region disabled entirely, PPO's dungeon score still did not move: 4.5–4.9 across both arms, against 4.9 for not adapting at all.
-The safety rule tripping was a symptom, not the cause.
-The deeper limit is structural: a policy gradient can only reweight actions it happened to take, one noisy sample at a time, while the teacher turns the same 400 experiences into an updated model of the world and replans every decision against it.
-Speed of adaptation belongs to the algorithm class, not to its settings.
+The update was re-run with the data-collection bug fixed (the full 400 decisions this time) and the KL early-stop switched off, so nothing halted it partway: it absorbed **22 minibatch steps instead of one**, with only the per-token clip still in the loss.
+The dungeon score did not move — 4.5 and 4.9 across the two arms against 4.9 for not adapting at all (n=40, detectable effect ≈ 2) — and nothing was forgotten on the surface either.
+The constraint tripping was therefore a symptom, not the cause: the update was free to run and had nothing to absorb.

+What that leaves is a structural reading: a policy gradient can only reweight the actions it happened to sample, one noisy example at a time, while the teacher turns the same 400 experiences into an updated model of the world and replans every decision against it.
+Stated at the strength the evidence supports: this A/B rules out the throttle as the explanation, and the structural account is the reading that survives it — not a separately tested claim.
+A fully unbounded policy gradient (no clip, larger steps) was not run.

 ### 3.7 Distillation: the union is real, and so are its costs